 Triton, for example, while offering a harsh environment, has plenty of anomalies that warrant further study.
-For example, Triton rotates around its host in the opposite direction to the planet – something that no other moon in our solar system does.
-Part of Triton’s surface also reflects light to such an extent that it appears there is a “smooth, hard surface” which, while most likely ice, reflects as though it is metal.
+It rotates around its host in the opposite direction to the planet.
+This is something that no other moon in our solar system does.
+Part of Triton’s surface also reflects light to such an extent that it appears there is a “smooth, hard surface”.
+While this is most likely ice, it reflects as though it is metal.
 There are also questions as to how Triton began its life with Neptune in the first place, given it is too large to simply have fallen into its current orbit, and is substantially younger than its host.

 Initial studies suggest liquid water exists on the moon, which again would suggest geological activity.
 It also suggests a heat source within the cosmic body, as it is much too far from the Sun to keep water in liquid form.
-Miranda also has extremely low gravity, which means despite the huge drops from the erratic cliff faults, it would literally take minutes to land such would be the slow descent.
+Miranda further has extremely low gravity.
+This means despite the huge drops from the erratic cliff faults, it would literally take minutes to land.
 It would also mean any injuries from such falls would be minimal.

 Much To Explore Closer To Home?

-Of course, before we colonize any of the moons in outer space, a permanent base on our moon would have to exist, both for logistical reasons and as launch points for future missions.
+Of course, before we colonize the moons in outer space, a permanent base on our moon would have to exist.
+This is both for logistical reasons and as launch points for future missions.
 And if reports are true, these bases may be up and running a lot sooner than we think.

-The Chinese Space Agency are making their attempts and desires known to anyone who will listen of establishing a base on the moon within the next decade.
+The Chinese Space Agency are making their attempts and desires known of establishing a base on the moon.
+And what’s more, they plan this within the next decade.
 Elon Musk is another with very real desires to achieve such a feat.
-Given that NASA would not sit idly by while private companies “claimed” the moon for themselves, perhaps the persistent rumors of NASA having their own plans for a base on the moon will prove to be of some substance.
+NASA would not sit idly by while private companies “claimed” the moon for themselves.
+Perhaps the persistent rumors of NASA’s own plans for a base on the moon will prove to be of substance.

-If such bases did exist on several of the moons throughout the solar system, suddenly traveling among the stars becomes a little more realistic.
+If bases did exist on the moons of the solar system, traveling among the stars becomes a little more realistic.
 These would serve as “outposts” and “stop-off points” from one destination to another.
-And while, in terms of recreational travel, propulsion would have to develop (be released?) to a point so as to shorten traveling time considerably, maybe taking a cruise around Jupiter and Saturn while stopping off for short stays on their icy moons may be a reality sooner than we might think.
+In terms of recreational travel, propulsion would have to develop to a point so as to shorten traveling time considerably.
+Maybe taking a cruise around Jupiter and Saturn while stopping off for short stays on their icy moons may be a reality sooner than we might think.

 Check out the videos below.
-It is a short documentary looking at the outer moons of the solar system.
+It looks at ten of the most intriguing moons of the solar system.